Real Alternative Party: Netherlands Antilles

 The party was formed in the wake of constitutional referendums held on the islands in the Netherlands Antilles in 1993, when a majority had voted against the dissolution of the Netherlands Antilles.

-At the legislative elections in the Netherlands Antilles, 18 January 2002, the party won 20.6% of the popular vote and 4 of the 14 seats in the Curaçao constituency in the 22-seat Estates of Curaçao.
+At the 2002 Netherlands Antilles general election, the party won 20.6% of the popular vote and 4 of the 14 seats in the Curaçao constituency in the 22-seat Parliament of the Netherlands Antilles.
 Its leader Etiënne Ys became prime minister of the Netherlands Antilles.
-When the party won five and six seats respectively in the Netherlands Antilles general election in 2006 and 2010 its leader Emily de Jongh-Elhage became the last Prime Minister of the Netherlands Antilles.
+When the party won five and six seats respectively in the Netherlands Antilles general election in 2006 and 2010, its leader Emily de Jongh-Elhage became the last Prime Minister of the Netherlands Antilles.

 In the island council of the island territory of Curaçao the party won five and seven seats respectively.
 In the last island council the party obtained 8 of the 21 seats.
-The island council continued as Estates of Curaçao upon the dissolution of the Netherlands Antilles in October 2010.
+The island council continued as Parliament of Curaçao upon the dissolution of the Netherlands Antilles in October 2010.

 Curaçao

-On the formation of the second Whiteman cabinet in November 2015 the PAR joined the government for the first time in five years.
+On the formation of the second Whiteman cabinet in November 2015, the PAR joined the government for the first time in five years.
 PAR remained part of the government until December 2016.